-WICHE's student exchange programs offer a broad range of higher education options for some 40,500 students each year at undergraduate, graduate, and professional levels.
+WICHE's student access programs offer a broad range of higher education options for more than 42,500 students each year at undergraduate, graduate, and professional levels.

 Residents of WICHE states can gain affordable access to programs, states avoid costly and unnecessary duplication of programs and facilities, and colleges and universities can devote their resources to improving the quality of their educational offerings.